Manishearth/manishearth.github.io/source/drafts/fraud.md

 These are capabilities that exist *today*, and they'll only improve from here.
 We should look at these skills as a floor, not a ceiling.

-Beyond capabilities, there's a mode shift that deserves special mention here: _Patience_.
+Each of these is dangerous on its own, but they're also *cheap*.
+A con with a cost measured in tokens can be run many times over -- "scams in a `for` loop" -- and scaling unlocks some moves that aren't available in an individual scam.

+First off, scaling unlocks _patience_.
 A scammer team going after an individual may not have the capacity to wait months or years between steps of the process, which limits the types of things they may try.
 However, a scammer using LLMs to go after many people at once can totally afford to have an operation go dormant for a while, waiting for the right moment to pounce.
 They can even use the time to layer multiple scams performed significantly far apart.

-Furthermore, scams can be compounded across fronts to defeat scam-protection mechanisms: For example, one can run a small, less sophisticated scam to recruit a money mule that enables them to extract a large quantity of funds in an untraceable way.
+Secondly, scaling unlocks _composition_.
+Scams can be compounded across fronts to defeat scam-protection mechanisms: For example, one can run a small, less sophisticated scam to recruit a money mule that enables them to extract a large quantity of funds in an untraceable way.

-I really like the classic 1973 movie [The Sting][sting].
+(I really like the classic 1973 movie [The Sting][sting].
 One aspect of the con central to the movie is that the crew uses multiple smaller confidence tricks to suborn/spoof various "trusted" institutions, giving them, for example, the ability to credibly pretend to be working for a major bank.
-But now, in this current era, what took Henry Gondorff an old pool hall, betting equipment, disguises, a cast of 50 people, and a whole host of other things ... that now takes a handful of tokens to achieve.
+But now, in this current era, what took Henry Gondorff an old pool hall, betting equipment, disguises, a cast of 50 people, and a whole host of other things ... that now takes a handful of tokens to achieve.)

+Scaling unlocks one last thing: it unlocks _new targets_.
+These are still ultimately scams against people, but a thousand compromised marks is also a thousand authenticated positions[^suborn] inside the platforms they use, and that's a very different kind of asset.
+Plenty of systems have apparent seams where attempts to exploit them will *eventually* be caught and reversed[^glitch]. ["The optimal amount of fraud is nonzero"][fraud]: these seams usually have benefits that outweigh the costs of the occasional fraudster.
+A thousand accounts working in concert to simultaneously exploit one of these seams, however, changes that calculation entirely.
+A seam a platform has made a calculated choice to live with is now a gaping hole it needs to scramble to close[^viral].

 Putting this together still requires skill[^skill] ... for now.
 Eventually someone will build reusable tooling for this and sell it to other scammers, giving rise to "[script kiddies][skiddie] but for scams".
 There are well-established [marketplaces for scammers][genesis], someone just needs to build this tooling and sell it there.
 This may even have already happened.